 Board of Directors

 Eric Peterson has been an investigative reporter in Utah for the past decade and gained acclaim for breaking major stories about pay-to-play corruption allegations at the Utah Attorney General’s Office years before his competition.
 He’s won nearly a dozen First Place awards from the Utah Headliners Chapter of the Society of Professional Journalists in the contest’s most competitive division.
 He placed third nationally in the 2014 Association for Alternative Newsmedia Awards for coverage of homelessness in Salt Lake City, a series that included time spent undercover at the local homeless shelter.
-He is also President of the Board of the Utah Headliners Chapter for the Society of Professional Journalists.
+He is also the past President of the Board of the Utah Headliners Chapter for the Society of Professional Journalists.

 Edward McDonough is a longtime reporter who has worked for The Salt Lake Tribune, The Salt Lake City Weekly and newspapers in Washington and Idaho.
 More recently he’s been an active member of the Utah Newspaper Project, which works to preserve media diversity in the Beehive state.